A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if King Richard III of England had adopted the infant Edward V? muses Robbie Taylor.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Politicians thread.
+Alternate Historian and 1 other(s) like this article.

 In 1483,on this day evidence is produced in Parliament that young Edward V, son of the late King Edward IV of England, is the product of a bigamous marriage, and therefore illegitimate and ineligible for the crown, as is his brother Richard.